Pax16gamedev/Test_GameCI/README.md

 # Errores en despliegue WebGL con GH Pages

+**No olvidar que para funcione GH Pages el repositorio debe ser público**

->Unable to parse Build/Roguelike.framework.js.br!
+> Unable to parse Build/Roguelike.framework.js.br!
 This can happen if build compression was enabled but web server hosting the content was misconfigured to not serve the file with HTTP Response Header "Content-Encoding: br" present.
 Check browser Console and Devtools Network tab to debug.

 ## Posibles soluciones: